 "Well that was fun.
 Is this your idea of foreplay, Spike?"
 Her eyes were sparkling.

 He grinned and pulled her to him.
 "I think you know better than that."
-He kissed her, felt her respond to him fiercely.
+He kissed her and was happy when she responded to him fiercely.
 "I like that," he said huskily as she got up and pulled him to his feet.

 "You do?"
 She pulled him to her for another kiss.